Learning from Data Streams: An Overview and Update: Data Stream Learning: Algorithmic Strategies

-Therefore, online learning (e.g., \cite{lobo2020spiking,kolter2005using}) is only different from single-pass learning in that the model is necessarily updated at each step.
-In this way, recursive definitions for online-learning are possible and indeed typical \cite{jordan1998notes}.
-Online learning cannot be used when labels may be missing or delayed (since that prevent timely model updates).
+Since in online learning \cite{lobo2020spiking,kolter2005using} the model is updated at each time step, recursive definitions for online-learning are possible and indeed typical \cite{jordan1998notes}.
+Online learning is not possible when labels may be missing or delayed.

+\begin{definition}[Single-pass learning] A model is updated by each training example $(x_{i},y_{i})$ \emph{at most once}; the decision must be made when the example is made available. \end{definition}

+Examples can be found in \cite{ditzler2015learning,hou2017one}.
+Learning pairs may be ignored due to resource constraints, because they contain missing values (among other reasons).
+Recursive definitions are not as common, due to the possibility to ignore instances (which may break the recursion).

+Single-pass learning has by its name the implication that data cannot be passed through the stream multiple times and in this context it may be considered even stricter than online learning; but such delivery modalities go beyond the discussion in this section where we are considering learning modalities.

-\begin{definition}[Incremental learning] The model is updated at any point in time, with any number and combination of training pairs.
-A buffer may be considered. \end{definition}
+\begin{definition}[Incremental learning] The model is updated at any point in time $t$, based on any number and combination of training pairs. \end{definition}

-Therefore, online learning is a special case of incremental learning, which is a more general setting, where training pairs can be from any points in time; and not necessarily processed in the order of arrival; and also, possibly processed more than once (unlike single-pass learning; a buffer may be used to recycle instances through the learning algorithm).
+Differently from online and single-pass learning, a buffer may be used to store training pairs; such that instances are not necessarily processed in the order of arrival; and also, possibly processed more than once (a buffer may be used to recycle instances through the learning algorithm).
+This can be useful, e.g., in the context of replay methods \cite{zhang2017deeper,van2022three}, to help break temporal dependence.